orb-community/otelcol-orb/README.md

 # OpenTelemetry Collector For Orb

-This is a repository for OpenTelemetry Collector components that are not suitable for the  [core repository](https://github.com/open-telemetry/opentelemetry-collector) of the collector, but instead are customized by [orb-community](https://github.com/orb-community) to better fit the needs of the orb project.
+This is a repository for OpenTelemetry Collector components that are customized by [orb-community](https://github.com/orb-community) to better fit the needs of the orb project.

 The official distributions, core and contrib, are available as part of the [opentelemetry-collector-releases](https://github.com/open-telemetry/opentelemetry-collector-releases) repository.

 This is a custom collector built using the [OpenTelemetry Collector Builder](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder), using the components they need from the core repository, the contrib repository, and possibly third-party or internal repositories.

 Each component has its own support levels, as defined in the following sections.
 For each signal that a component supports, there's a stability level, setting the right expectations.
 It is possible then that a component will be **Stable** for traces but **Alpha** for metrics and **Development** for logs.